Cantera/cantera-website/pages/tutorials/input-files.rst

 For any of these options (adapting an existing Cantera input file, converting from CK, or creating a new input file), it can be helpful to understand the input file syntax requirements.
-Clearly, anyone writing directly in the CTI or YAML formats must conform to these standards.
+Clearly, anyone writing directly in the YAML formats must conform to these standards.
 However, even when importing an externally-provided file or converting from CK format, understanding the input file syntax can help diagnose and correct any errors (although many/most of the CK conversion errors will be related to errors in the CK syntax formatting).